Hlsorrells/algorithms/README.md

 - algorith that returns an acronym for a given string
 - algorith to capitalize each word in a string
+- algorith that removes vowels from a string
 - various algorithms to remove spaces from strings
 - determine if a string is a substring
 - algorith that takes a string and swaps the case of each letter